 The Library’s Digipunt offers free internet and computer technology support for users on Library PCs or their own laptops, tablets, or smartphones.
 Check the website for the hours this service is available.

 De Krook Library is a popular location for students to study.
 (Have you ever seen a crowd form while waiting for a library to open?
 Because I have, at De Krook, and they were mostly students!)
 It offers 325 workstations specifically for students and adult learners to use for studying.

 Other spaces in the library are marked as forbidden for work and study.
 They are to be kept available for library visitors making use of the library catalog and other services.
-A map of permitted study spaces is online here, and they are well marked in the library.

 Children and Youth

 There is an entire floor of the Library devoted to children up to age 12.
 Baby-changing and breastfeeding facilities are available.
 Another floor is devoted to youth from 12 to 18 years old.

 The floor for children (-1) is divided into fiction sections for under six years old, six to seven years old, eight to eleven years old, non-fiction, music and DVDs, and comic strips.
 There is also a small section here, near the comic strips, with books for children in other languages.
 The floor also has many fun places for children to sit and read.
 (My son loves the big comfy chairs and the reading cubes that he can climb into.)